jr419/BRIDGE/docs/api-reference/homophily-metrics.md

 1. Evaluate the quality of the original graph
 2. Guide the rewiring process to increase higher-order homophily
-3. Create node masks for the selective GCN based on local homophily
-4. Analyze the improvement in homophily after rewiring
+3. Analyze the improvement in homophily after rewiring

 Example: